nko2005/booking-project/README.md

 4. import the database using the ```booking.sql``` file

-5. Start the application by running the python file: web-script.py
+5. Start the application by running the python file: ```web-script.py```

 ## Usage

 1. Open your web browser and navigate to `http://localhost:5000/login`.
 2. Register a new user account or log in with an existing account.
-3. Explore the different features of the application.
+3. You can test the login using username "staff1" and password "password1" for now it only checks for airline staff

 ## Dependencies